top of page

 The Jewish town of Korazim

-The ruins of the ancient Jewish village of Korazim are of interest because of the synagogue and restored dwellings.
-Most of the ruins are from the Roman and Byzantine periods, from the time of the Mishnah and Talmud.
-A gravel footpath has been laid around the village and with its impressive views of Lake Kinneret makes for a very pleasant walk.
-Together with Capernaum and Bethsaida, Korazim is mentioned in the New Testament as one of the places cursed by Jesus for rejecting his message (Mathew 11:20-24 and Luke 10:13-15).
+The ruins of the Jewish village of Korazim at Korazim National Park are of interest because of its synagogue and restored dwellings.
+Most of the ruins are from the Roman and Byzantine periods, and hence from the time of the Mishnah and Talmud.
+A gravel footpath has been laid around the village and provides a very pleasant walk because of the impressive views of Lake Kinneret.

-The village was first settled by Jews in the 1st century CE, and it expanded in the 3rd to 6th century when Jews migrated to the Galilee.
-It was partially destroyed during the 4th century, probably due to a severe earthquake, but was rebuilt.
+The village was first settled by Jews in the 1st century CE.
+Together with Capernaum and Bethsaida, Korazim is mentioned in the New Testament as one of the places cursed by Jesus of Nazareth for rejecting his message (Mathew 11:20-24 and Luke 10:13-15).
+Its population increased in the 3rd to 6th century when Jews migrated northwards to the Galilee.
+The village was partially destroyed during the 4th century, probably due to a severe earthquake, but was rebuilt.
 Another period of Jewish growth occurred in the Islamic period in the 8th century and again in the 13th and 15th centuries.
 Prior to Israel's 1948 War of Independence, a Bedouin tribe lived here.

 Do you find my website interesting and helpful?